 EARN IT explained

 In the past, Barr and others have repeatedly tried to pass anti-encryption laws in the USA, but regularly failed because of a public outcry.
-Even though we know that more surveillance won't keep us more secure, Barr and other politicians keep pushing for such legislation.
+Even though we know that more surveillance won't keep us more secure, Barr, Rosenthal, Graham, and other politicians keep pushing for such legislation.

-Nevertheless, people like to have private conversations online, and they increasingly understand that encryption it the best tool they have to protect their private messages from any third party.
+Nevertheless, people must have the option for a private conversations online, and they increasingly understand that encryption it the best tool they have to protect their private messages from any third party.

 Does EARN IT outlaw encryption?